CliMT/climt/docs/interaction.rst

-    CliMT always names the vertical coordinate as :code:`mid_levels` or :code:`interface_levels`, however, the state dictionary will contain a key corresponding to the name of the vertical coordinate specified by the user.
+    CliMT always names the vertical coordinate as :code:`mid_levels` or :code:`interface_levels`, however, the state dictionary will contain a key corresponding to the name of the vertical coordinate specified by :code:`get_grid`.

 As mentioned previously, DataArrays are a user-friendly way of handling numerical or numpy arrays.
 The numpy array underlying any DataArray is easily accessed using the :code:`values`